 You probably know by now how to make your own almond milk, just soak some almonds overnight, blend with water and strain.
 The recommended ratio is usually 1:3, but I went with a ratio of one part almonds for two parts water to get a richer milk.

 Once your almond milk is ready, all you need to do is stir in the coconut cream and mix well.
 At this point, you can add your favorite flavorings: vanilla, cinnamon, cardamom, almond extract, etc. I usually prefer to keep mine unflavored so it doesn't cover the taste of coffee, but it's up to you.

-Just a tablespoon of creamer in your cup of coffee will take it to the next level.
+Take your morning coffee to the next level by stirring in a couple of tablespoons of this creamer!
 It has the perfect texture: incredibly smooth, thick but pourable, and it mixes very well in coffee.
 I love to stir it in iced coffee or cold brew.

 Easy Almond Milk Creamer

 - 1 cup raw almonds

 - ½ cup coconut cream (from one can coconut milk)